Find Cheap Homeowners Insurance Quotes in Your Area

 - Poorly-maintained pipes leading to leaks

-Standard policies won’t cover water damage resulting from a flood, either; for that, you’ll need to purchase additional flood insurance, especially if you reside in a high-risk area prone to flooding (like Louisiana homeowners).
+Standard policies don’t cover water damage resulting from a flood, either.
+For that, you’ll need to purchase flood insurance, especially if you reside in a high-risk area prone to flooding, like Louisiana.

-Mold is all too common and is often found after water damages your home, but it’s not always covered by homeowner’s insurance.
-Not only can mold be destructive and an eyesore, but it can also be very dangerous to your family’s health.
-Though it’s expensive to rid your home of a mold infestation, costing upwards of $30,000, your home insurance might help cover removal of the mold depending on what caused the mold in the first place.
+Mold is all too common, and is often found after water damages your home, but it’s often not covered by homeowners insurance.
+Though it’s expensive to rid your home of a mold infestation, costing upwards of $30,000, your home insurance might help cover removal of the mold — depending on what caused the mold in the first place.

-Mold is covered by your home insurance if it is the result of water damage related to a common peril.
-If situations such as burst pipes or an AC system overflow allow mold to grow, your homeowner’s insurance will cover all or some of the mold removal cost because the mold is considered an extension of “water damage.”
-Most homeowner’s insurance policies cover $5,000 of mold remediation, though some range from $1,000 to $10,000.
+Most homeowners insurance policies cover $5,000 of mold remediation, though some range from $1,000 to $10,000.
 It’s also possible to purchase a floater or endorsement that adds extra mold coverage to your home insurance policy.

-You can proactively prevent the growth of mold by keeping areas dry and cleaning spills and leaks as soon as you find them.
-While this may be more difficult for homeowners in Florida or Louisiana, more naturally humid states, we recommend using vents and fans to reduce moisture and humidity in areas and appliances prone to such.
-Stay on top of repairs and maintenance around your home, specifically in basements, crawl spaces, and bathrooms where moisture and humidity can wreak havoc and create ideal conditions for mold to grow.
-Bleaching an area after a spill or leak can help fight against a potential mold infestation.
+You can prevent the growth of mold by keeping your home dry and addressing spills and leaks as soon as you find them.
+While this may be more difficult for homeowners in Florida or Louisiana, more naturally humid states, we recommend using vents and fans to reduce moisture and humidity in areas and appliances prone to it.

 Your insurer will ask you questions about your claim that will help them decide if it’s covered by your policy.
-Your insurer will also determine if the damage done exceeds your deductible.
 An adjuster will then be dispatched to assess the damage.
-If you need to make any temporary repairs before the adjuster has a chance to see the damage, be sure pictures are taken and that you keep the receipts for any materials you purchased.
+If you need to make any urgent repairs before the adjuster has a chance to see the damage, be sure to take pictures before the repairs are done, and that you keep the receipts for any materials you purchased.

 You can also choose to hire a contractor to evaluate the water damage and give you an estimate for the cost to repair it.
-This is useful information to have in the event you feel the insurance adjuster’s quote for coverage is too low and allows you the opportunity to negotiate with your insurer.
-Once you have agreed on a reasonable settlement for the cost of repairs, the insurer will generally send you an advance of half the payment to begin repairs and send you the last half upon completion, minus the deductible you’re responsible for paying.
+This is useful in case the insurance adjuster’s quote for coverage is too low, and allows you the opportunity to negotiate with your insurer.
+Once you have agreed on a reasonable settlement for the cost of repairs, the insurer will generally send you an advance of about half the payment to begin repairs.
+You’ll receive the remainder upon completion, minus the deductible.